theochem/horton/doc/user_matrix.rst

 The Matrix package is organized (in ``horton/matrix``) as follows:

-At the top level, the package is split into modules in which the implementation of the data storage and manipulation (backend).
+The package consists of `backend` modules, each with their own implementation of the data storage and manipulation.
 So far, there are two such modules, a dense Numpy storage and Cholesky decomposition of the Numpy storage.
-Because these modules treat data in fundamentally different ways, each method used by the higher-level module (listed in the `base.py`) must be implemented.
+Because these modules treat data in fundamentally different ways, each method used by the higher-level module (listed in the ``base.py``) must be implemented.

 Then, the code for each module is organized by the type of data that is manipulated within a class.
 So far, classes for 1-index tensor, 2-index tensor,